mlugg/setup-zig/README.md

 provide any means for the Action to automatically distinguish jobs in a matrix.
 However, variables which select the runner OS can be omitted from the `cache-key`, since the runner OS is included in the cache key by default.

+Zig cache directories can get incredibly large over time.
+By default, this Action will clear the cache directory once its size exceeds 2 GiB.
+This threshold can be changed by setting the `cache-size-limit` option to a different value (in MiB); for instance, `cache-size-limit: 4096` for a 4 GiB limit.
+The limit can be disabled entirely by setting `cache-size-limit: 0`.

 [mach-nominated]: https://machengine.org/about/nominated-zig/
 [matrix]: https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/running-variations-of-jobs-in-a-workflow